You are listening to the Sean Hannity Radio Show Podcast.

 No evidence of collusion.

-Now, we also learned last week there was no s obstruction, as a matter of fact, just the opposite.
+Now, we also learned last week there was no obstruction.

-Said it would be a good thing if we did find out that people, if people around me, satellites around me were involved, we need to find out the truth.
+That Donald Trump did not try to stop the investigation, said it would be a good thing if we did find out that people, if people around me, satellites around me, were involved.

-And then, of course, so he's not he was never investigated, and Comey never told us.
+And then, of course, so he's not, he was never investigated, and Comey never told us.

 No evidence of collusion.